 If the rain is really coming down you may have to find or build shelter until the brunt of the storm passes.

 7. Multi-tool — In a get home bag, you don’t want to weigh yourself down with too much gear at the expense of mobility.
 That’s why you should have a survival multi tool with you instead.
-The best survival multi-tools will help you in a pinch across a variety of situations.
+These recommended survival multi-tools will help you in a pinch across a variety of situations.
 It’s the perfect jack-of-all-trades tool that gives you a large amount of utility and allows you to keep your get home bag as lightweight as possible.

 Layering Your Clothing